-Existing areas that are adjacent to planned work and are disturbed by Contractor's construction activities must be restored in-kind to pre-existing or better condition.
+Existing areas that are adjacent to planned work and are disturbed by Contractor's construction activities must be restored in-kind to pre-existing or better condition within 21 days of original start of work at that area.

-Paved areas must be restored within 21 days of original start of work at that area.
-Perimeter of disturbed area is to be saw cut full depth, along straight lines, and with squared corners.
+Perimeter of paved areas that are disturbed are to be saw cut full depth, along straight lines, and with squared corners.
 Bricks/stone pavers are to be replaced in whole units only, with replacement units matching as much as possible existing units in size, shape and color.
 Restoration work is to be done such that pattern, grades and cross slope are consistent with existing surrounding area.

-Lawn areas must be restored within 7 days of completion of planned work.
-On-site borrow material may be used to backfill disturbed and low areas to within 4 inches of finished surface, topped with 4 inches of topsoil and seeded.
+On-site borrow material may be used to backfill disturbed and low lawn areas to within 4 inches of finished surface, topped with 4 inches of topsoil and seeded.
 On-site borrow material is to be thoroughly compacted and free of grass clumps, tree roots, stones larger than 1 inch in size, pieces of asphalt, concrete and any other extraneous material.

-S608-3.07 Temporary Sidewalk Restoration
+S608-3.08 Temporary Sidewalk Restoration

-Temporary sidewalk restoration must be provided when pedestrian pathway is unavailable on opposite side of street, or when excavated sidewalk areas cannot be poured within 3 days of original excavation.
+Temporary sidewalk restoration must be provided when pedestrian pathway is unavailable on opposite side of street, or when excavated sidewalk areas cannot be poured within 14 calendar days of original excavation.

-Temporary sidewalk section consists of minimum 2 inch thick compacted hot mix asphalt material and is to be constructed in accordance with Section S412 Temporary Pavement, and with requirements of Subsection S608-3.02 Accessible Connections for Persons with Disabilities.
+Temporary sidewalk section is to consist of minimum 2 inch thick compacted hot mix asphalt material, constructed and maintained in accordance with NYSDOT Section 619 Work Zone Traffic Control.

-Temporary sidewalk is to be maintained in good non-hazardous condition at all times.
-Check all temporary sidewalk locations weekly, taking any measures necessary to correct any deficiencies necessary by end of following day.
+Maintain temporary sidewalk areas in good non-hazardous condition at all times, including thru any winter shut-down period.
+Inspect all temporary sidewalk locations on weekly basis, taking any measures necessary to correct any deficiencies by end of following day.

-S608-3.08 Concrete Sidewalk and Driveway
+S608-3.09 Concrete Sidewalk and Driveway